Rémi Mathis

 Rémi Mathis (/fr/; born 20 November 1982) is a French historian and curator.
 He was president of Wikimedia France from 2011 to 2014.

 Early life

-Rémi Mathis was born in 20 November 1982 in Besançon, France, son of paleontologist Christian Mathis.
+Rémi Mathis was born on 20 November 1982 in Besançon, France, son of paleontologist Christian Mathis.
 Mathis graduated from the École Nationale des Chartes in 2007.
 The following year he obtained his degree from the National School of Information Science and Libraries.

 In 2010, he married Marie-Alice Mathis, a neuroscientist.